Kevin Max: Return to solo career (2014–present)

 In late 2014, Max released two singles, "Infinite" and "Light Me Up".
 On March 10, 2015 the album Broken Temples was released.

 In 2015, Max released another studio album of covers of pop standards Starry Eyes Surprise.
 Max released Playing Games With the Shadow in 2016, Serve Somebody in 2017, and both AWOL and Romeo Drive in 2018.

 In 2020, Max released spoken word album Radio Teknika with electronic pioneers 3Kstatic and in the same summer released Revisiting This Planet a tribute to legendary rock artist Larry Norman.
 Later that year, Max announced a new indie rock band called Sad Astronauts.

 In 2022, Max released the album FANTASY with co-production by Old Bear Records, Chris Hoisington.
 Singles Pure Imagination and David Bowie's As The World Falls Down were also released.

 A Kickstarter campaign was successful in supporting the new album Winter Woods to be released before December 25, 2022.

-In a statement made on his Facebook page, Max announced that he would be creating an album with Father John Misty Bassist, Eli Thomson in the Spring of 2023.
+In a statement made on his Facebook page, Max announced that he would be creating an album with Father John Misty Bassist, Eli Thomson in the spring of 2023.
 Elijah Thomson was also featured on Max's album The Imposter.

 Personal life

 In 1997, Max married Alayna Bennett.
 They divorced in 2003.
 In April 2005, he married Amanda Lynn MacDonald, but stated in an interview that earlier the two had "a secret wedding and marriage vows were spoken and we had binding agreement together in front of a spiritual leader, but we decided to go with the public ceremony a little bit later."
 They have four children.
 In August 2010, Max and family moved back to Grand Rapids, Michigan.
 In 2016, Kevin Max bought a farm an hour southwest of Nashville in Centerville, Tennessee, and called it "Blind Thief Farm and Studio".
 In 2018, the Max family moved to the Westhaven community in Franklin, Tennessee.
 The Max family frequently tours the states in a Winnebago/Mercedes RV titled Bilbo Waggons.
-It is estimated that Kevin Max has a net worth of $6 million.

 Max became vocal on social media about his politics and spiritual deconstruction in 2019 and 2020 during the pandemic.
 On the song "Shock Ra" from his 2020 album Radio Teknika, he proclaims himself a "gothic, hippie, inclusive, Jesus freak wanting peace", alongside other political commentary on the album.
-Politically, Max has identified as both a socialist and an anarchist and expressed support for a number of left-wing causes.
+Politically, Max has identified as an anarchist and expressed support for a number of left-wing causes.
 By 2021, he specifically identified as an "exvangelical", though he rejected claims that he was no longer a Christian and said that he followed "the Universal Christ".